Mageddata/Saas_Sales/README.md

-Excited to share my latest End-to-End SaaS Sales Analytics Project! 🚀
+Excited to share my latest End-to-End SaaS Sales Analytics Project! 🚀 📌 Project Overview

 As a Data Analyst, I wanted to dive deep into the core mechanics of SaaS metrics, so I built a complete data pipeline to analyze sales performance, tracking foundational KPIs like ARR, ACV, and Churn Rate.

 Here is a breakdown of the pipeline:

 1️⃣ Data Generation (Python): Simulated a raw dataset of 1,200 contracts and sales team details using Pandas and NumPy, intentionally embedding missing data and structural anomalies to mimic real-world scenarios.

 2️⃣ Data Engineering & Cleaning (SQL Server): Developed robust SQL Views to handle NULL values, standardize categorical fields, and perform multi-table JOINs to prepare clean data for downstream analytics.

 3️⃣ BI & Data Visualization (Power BI): Built an interactive dashboard focused on executive decision-making:

 - Formulated accurate DAX Measures to calculate true active Annual Recurring Revenue (ARR), historical Annual Contract Value (ACV), and customer Churn Rate.
 -  Designed intuitive visuals to breakdown revenue by Product Tiers, evaluate regional performance, and highlight the top-performing Sales Representatives.

 💡 Key Insight from the project: Understanding that ARR is a current financial metric (requiring active/renewed contracts only), while ACV is a historical sales performance metric (encompassing all closed contracts) is vital for accurate SaaS business modeling.